USA Today: USA Today: The Television Show

-VRtually ThereVRtually There was a weekly virtual reality news program produced by the USA Today Network, which debuted on October 20, 2016.
-The program, which was available on the USA Today mobile app and is still available on YouTube, showcased three original segments outlining news stories through a first-person perspective, recorded and produced by journalists from USA Today and its co-owned local newspapers.
-The program also incorporated "cubemercials", long-form advertisements created by Gannett's in-house creative studio GET Creative, which are designed to allow consumer engagement in fully immersive experiences through virtual reality.
-The last story was uploaded on August 1, 2017, less than a year after the creation of the series.
+VRtually There

-For the WinUSA Today also publishes a sports website called For the Win.
+VRtually There was a weekly virtual reality news program produced by the USA Today Network, which debuted on October 20, 2016.
+The program, which was carried on the USA Today mobile app and is still available on YouTube, showcased three original segments outlining news stories through a first-person perspective, recorded and produced by journalists from USA Today and its co-owned local newspapers.
+The program included "cubemercials", lengthy commercials made by Gannett's in-house creative studio, GET Creative, with the goal of enabling consumer engagement in totally immersive experiences through virtual reality.
+The last story was uploaded on August 1, 2017, less than a year after the series was created.